eugene-vasilev/Automatic-Tool-Annotation-for-CATARACT-Surgery/README.md

-# Automatic Tool Annotation for Surgical Workflow Analysis: Masters Work
+# Automatic Tool Annotation for CATARACT Surgery: Masters Work

 All information about tasks, goals, data and etc. see on competition page https://cataracts.grand-challenge.org/